William Z. Foster: Death and legacy

 Foster died on September 1, 1961, in Moscow.
 The Soviet Union gave him a state funeral in Red Square and Khrushchev personally headed the honor guard.
 His ashes were interred with John Reed and Bill Haywood.
-His book Toward Soviet America remains a favorite among American communists, and has been continuously republished by both leftists and anti-communists who see it as scandalous.
-One edition of the book was published with the subtitle "The Book the Communists tried to Destroy!"
+His book Toward Soviet America remains a favorite among American communists and has been continuously republished by both leftists and anti-communists, with the latter seeing it as scandalous.
+One edition of the book was published with the subtitle "The Book the Communists Tried to Destroy!"

-The founding documents of the Progressive Labor Party portrayed Foster as representing the best side of the Communist Party, while blaming reformist and revisionist tendencies on Earl Browder.
-Many of the groups of the 1970s New Communist Movement eulogized and upheld Foster as their icon.
 Many biographies of Foster have been published by American academics and historians.

+The founding documents of the Progressive Labor Party portrayed Foster as representing the best side of the Communist Party while blaming reformist and revisionist tendencies on Earl Browder.
+Many of the groups of the 1970s New Communist Movement eulogized and upheld Foster as an icon.
 The American Party of Labor claims descent from Foster and his secretary and aide, Jack Shulman.